C U R R I C U L U M V I T Æ

 As the widow of Anthony Baines it is my pleasure and a privilege to be sending you the second Anthony Baines Memorial Prize, awarded by the Galpin Society.”

 2005 The Curt Sachs Award was awarded to me by the American Musical Instrument Society at their Annual Meeting held in May 19-22, 2005 in Las Vegas, Nevada, for "Honoring lifetime contributions toward the goals of the Society".
-This award was announced to me in letter written by Kathryn Shanks Libin, president of AMIS, in the following way:
+This award was announced to me in a letter written by Kathryn Shanks Libin, president of AMIS, in the following way:

 "It is my great pleasure to inform you that you have been chosen to receive the 2005 Curt Sachs Award of the American Musical Instrument Society, which honors people who have made unusually significant contributions to the study and understanding of musical instruments.